 Registration Length Analysis

-For each niche or for a selection of niches.
-E.g., here is average URL Length for different rankings, determined from 380,000 rankings positions results of 200 niches:
+As an example, here is average URL length for different rankings, determined from 380,000 rankings positions results of 200 niches:

 However, in this post we will focus on factors related to domain age and expiry.